erdavila/gitviewfs/README.md

 * `cd` into `<MOUNTPOINT>` and browse its file hierarchy.

-When you are done, umount the filesystem with:
+When you are done, unmount the filesystem with:
 ``` shell
 fusermount -u <MOUNTPOINT>
 ```

-The Filesystem Hierarchy
+The Filesystem Structure
 =====================
-The items bellow describe what you will find under the mountpoint after mounting the filesystem.
-The main idea is that references from a Git object to another object are viewed as symlinks.
+The main idea of Gitviewfs is that references from a Git object to another object are viewed as symlinks.

+The directory structure can be chosen by using the optional arguments `-o struct=STRUCT`, where STRUCT can be "`default`" or "`shallow`".

+### The `default` directory structure
+The items below describe what you will find under the mountpoint after mounting the filesystem with the `default` directory structure:
 * `/refs/HEAD` - a symlink pointing to a branch in `/refs/branches/` according to
 the current branch in your repository.
 * `/refs/branches/` - a directory that lists the local branches in your repository.